eolhc/first_tango_w_django/README.md

 #django tango tjango dango

-Attempting the django tutorial with only knowledge from 63% of a python codecademy course that I did in 2015.
+Nothing fancy to see here folks!

-I'm trying.
+Was attempting to complete the django docs tutorial with python knowledge from the 63% of a python codecademy course I did in 2015.
+It turned out ok!